CodeBear801/zoo/tech-summary/books/designing-data-intensive-applications/chapter8.md

 ## Questions
 - Monotonic Versus Time-of-Day Clocks
 - Why Google provide Spanner True data API
--

 ## Notes
 - Computers are designed to fail all at once and catastrophically.
 - Distributed services are fundamentally different.
 They need to fail only **partially**, if possible, in order to allow as many services as possible to continue to operate.
-This unlocks a lot of additional failure modes, partial failures, which are both hard to understand and hard to reason about.
+This unlocks a lot of additional failure modes, partial failures, which are both hard to understand and hard to reason about.<br/>
 1. Detect failure: Timeout.
 But timeout could not tell its node failover or network partition
 2. Tolerant failure: Send message to other nodes and use consensus algorithm to make decision